-When a banana pepper turns red, the skin is softer and has less of a snap to it when you bite into the pepper.
-For sweet peppers, it also gets a bit sweeter than a yellow banana pepper.
+When banana peppers turn red, the skin is softer and has less of a snap to it when you bite into the pepper.
+For sweet peppers, it also gives a bit of a sweeter flavor than a yellow banana pepper.

-For hot banana peppers, the longer you leave it on the plant after this yellow stage, the more hot it will get.
+For hot pepper varieties, the longer you leave it on the plant after this yellow stage, the more hot it will get.
 So if you’re into more mild banana peppers, go ahead and harvest them when yellow.

-Since you have your own plant, try experimenting and pick some while they are yellow, but leave a few on the plant to get to that red stage and see if you like them better.
+Since you have your own banana pepper plants, try experimenting and pick some while they are yellow peppers, but leave a few on the plant to get to that red stage and see if you like them better.